-2022-23 (HESF22) survey.9 This applies to providers that did not have higher education provision recognised for OfS funding purposes in 2021-22.
-Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in 2022-23, using the same funding methods,10 data categorisations and definitions as have applied in determining the initial allocations.
-Where this recalculation results in a reduction to grant, the OfS will invite the provider to submit an appeal for mitigation before it confirms the final adjustment that it will implement.
-However, (as set out in paragraph 34) if the provider does not have any OfS-fundable students in 2022-23, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.
+2024-25, using the same funding methods,10 data categorisations and definitions as have applied in determining the initial allocations.
+Where this recalculation results in a reduction to grant, we will invite the provider to submit an appeal for mitigation before we confirm the final adjustment that we will implement.
+However, (as set out in paragraph 34) if the provider does not have any OfS-fundable students in 2024-25, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.

-- 19. The OfS reserves the right to revise any allocation to take account of changes to the grant available to it from government (see paragraphs 23 and 24). - 20.
-In cases where it requires repayment, the OfS may charge interest, at 2 per cent above the Bank of England base rate, for the period before the provider repays the funding.
+- 19. The OfS reserves the right to revise any allocation to take account of changes to the grant available to us from government (see paragraphs 23 and 24). - 20.
+In cases where the OfS requires repayment, we may charge interest, at 2 per cent above the Bank of England base rate, for the period before the provider repays the funding.